yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 - Fixed gateway connection string at environment variable TYK_DB_TYKAPI_HOST and TYK_DB_TYKAPI_PORT.
 - Aligned the value of `dashboard.overrideHostname` with `gwHostName` yaml anchor.
 - Fixed setting TYK_DB_ENABLEAGGREGATELOOKUPS via `dashboard.enableAggregateLookups`.
-- Fixed the issue that Dashboard version 5.0.2 or before failed to start because of missing configuration file (tyk_analytics.conf).
+- Fixed the issue that Dashboard version <= 5.0.2 failed to start because of missing configuration file (tyk_analytics.conf).
 In order to fix that, if the dashboard version is <= v5.0.2, it runs init-container to create empty tyk_analytics.conf file.
 ##### Changed
 * Updated Dashboard default image tag to v5.2.3.
 * Updated default value for PostgreSQL sslmode (`global.postgres.sslmode`) from empty to `disable`.
 - Updated default service type of Dashboard service from NodePort to ClusterIP.
 - Removed `.cluster.local` from service URL to allow for named cluster support.
 ##### Removed
 - Removed annotation `traffic.sidecar.istio.io/excludeInboundPorts` and `traffic.sidecar.istio.io/includeInboundPorts`.
-If Tyk is deployed inside Istio service mesh, you can configure the required annotation using values.yaml file.
+If Tyk is deployed inside *Istio service mesh*, you can configure the required annotation using values.yaml file.
 - Removed support for `dashboard.enableIstioIngress` field in values.yaml.

 ## tyk-data-plane-1.1.0
 #### Breaking Changes
-- Updated the default service type of Gateway and Pump service from NodePort to ClusterIP.
-You can configure external access to service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.
+- Updated the default service type of Gateway and Pump service from *NodePort* to *ClusterIP* for better security.
+You can configure external access to a service with your desired method like changing service type to *NodePort*, *LoadBalancer*, or configuring *Ingress*.
 #### Changelog
 ##### Added
 - Added OpenTelemetry support at `tyk-gateway.gateway.opentelemetry`.
 ##### Updated
-* Updated Gateway default image tag to v5.2.3.
+- Updated Gateway default image tag to v5.2.3.
-* Updated the default service type of Gateway and Pump service from NodePort to ClusterIP.
-You can configure external access to service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.
+- Updated the default service type of Gateway and Pump service from *NodePort* to *ClusterIP*.
+You can configure external access to a service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.
 - Removed `.cluster.local` from service URL to allow for named cluster support.

 ## tyk-dev-portal-1.0.0